 Full Retirement Age: The Basics

-The normal retirement age is rising.
-For a while, it was 65.
+For the first several decades of the Social Security program, everyone had the same FRA: 65.
 But Congress introduced amendments in 1983 that would allow the normal retirement age to increase over time.
-Congressional leaders felt that a gradual adjustment of the normal retirement age was necessary to reflect the rise in life expectancy and ensure that future generations could have access to Social Security.
+Congressional leaders felt that a gradual adjustment of the full retirement age was necessary to ensure that there was enough money to keep Social Security from facing insolvency.

 Not everyone has the same full retirement age.
 The age at which you gain access to full Social Security benefits depends on the year you were born.
 If you were born between 1943 and 1954, your full retirement age is 66.
 Anyone born between 1955 and 1959 has a normal retirement age of 66, plus a certain number of months.
 For instance, if you were born in 1958, your full retirement age is 66 and eight months.
 If your birth year is 1960 or a year after that, your normal retirement age is 67.

 The day you were born could also affect your normal retirement age.
 If you were born on January 1, you’ll need to use the full retirement age for the folks who were born a year before you.
-If you were born on the first day of any month, your normal retirement age will be the same as someone who was born the previous month.
-For example, if you reach your full retirement age on March 1, you’ll receive full Social Security benefits for the month of February, too.
+If you were born on the first day of any month, your FRA will be the same as someone born the previous month.
+For example, if you reach your FRA on March 1, you’ll receive full benefits for the month of February, too.

-You can find a complete breakdown of the full retirement age by birth year on ssa.gov.
+Here’s a complete breakdown of the full retirement age by birth year.

 The Full Retirement Age for Survivors Benefits